hyperledger-archives/grid-rfcs/0000-product.md

         UNSET_TYPE = 0;
         GS1 = 1;
     }
-    // type and identifier are used in deriving the state address ProductType type = 1;
+    // product_type and product_id are used in deriving the state address ProductType product_type = 1;
-    string identifier = 2;
+    string product_id = 2;
     // this will replace all properties currently defined repeated PropertyValues properties = 4;
 }
 ```

-If a product with identifier does not exist the transaction is invalid.
+If a product with product_id does not exist the transaction is invalid.

 The signer of the transaction must be an agent in the Pike state and must
 belong to an organization in Pike state, otherwise the transaction is invalid.